Coming Soon

 • Focused on long-term outcomes, not short-term behaviour change

-We teach young people to understand their brains, advocate for their needs, and translate their interests into meaningful futures.
+We teach young people to understand their brains, advocate for their needs, and translate their interests into meaningful futures and at the end of both courses, they will earn a Future Makers Diploma.

-OUR CHILDREN DESPERATELY NEED THIS KIND OF SUPPPORT AND HELP.
+OUR CHILDREN DESPERATELY NEED THIS SUPPORT AND OPPORTUNITY TO LEARN.

-Please consider supporting Havenswood financially so that we can deliver quality programmes for those who really need them - even a small monthly gift would help.
-You can give via the button on our website.
+Please consider supporting Havenswood financially so that we can deliver quality programmes for those who really need them - even a small monthly gift would help us.
+You can give via the button below

 Our longterm goal is to be able to offer all support free of charge.